-Closing Date: Applications will be reviewed as they are received and the position will be filled as soon a qualified applicant is identified.
-Ideally, the selected candidates will be able to begin work during or before June 2013.
+Closing Date: Applications will be reviewed as they are received and the position will be filled as soon as a qualified applicant is identified.